OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/src/rtl/ifc_classes/host_chan/README.md

 ### Avalon Memory ###

-There are two categories of Avalon memory AFU interfaces: a slave for host memory implemented in the FIU and a master for MMIO space provided by the AFU.
-An MMIO master must be provided by the AFU for group 0 port 0 (the OPAE MMIO space in which AFUs identify themselves).
+There are two categories of Avalon memory AFU interfaces: a sink for host memory implemented in the FIU and a source for MMIO space provided by the AFU.
+An MMIO source must be provided by the AFU for group 0 port 0 (the OPAE MMIO space in which AFUs identify themselves).
 MMIO is optional on other ports.

-#### Host Memory Slave ####
+#### Host Memory Sink ####

-The host memory slave interface is defined in [ofs_plat_avalon_mem_rdwr_if.sv](../base_ifcs/avalon/ofs_plat_avalon_mem_rdwr_if.sv).
+The host memory sink interface is defined in [ofs_plat_avalon_mem_rdwr_if.sv](../base_ifcs/avalon/ofs_plat_avalon_mem_rdwr_if.sv).
 This interface has some unusual syntax and semantics in order to achieve acceptable host memory performance: